IHS Markit/CIPS UK Manufacturing PMI®

 Purchasing Managers’ Index® (PMI®) surveys are now available for over 40 countries and also for key regions including the eurozone.
 They are the most closely-watched business surveys in the world, favoured by central banks, financial markets and business decision makers for their ability to provide up-to-date, accurate and often unique monthly indicators of economic trends.
 To learn more go to https://ihsmarkit.com/products/pmi.html.

 The Chartered Institute of Procurement & Supply (CIPS) is the world’s largest procurement and supply professional organisation.
 It is the worldwide centre of excellence on procurement and supply management issues.
-CIPS has a global community of 200,000 in 150 countries, including senior business people, high-ranking civil servants and leading academics.
+CIPS has a global community of 200,000 in over 150 countries, including senior business people, high-ranking civil servants and leading academics.
 The activities of procurement and supply chain professionals have a major impact on the profitability and efficiency of all types of organisation and CIPS offers corporate solutions packages to improve business profitability. www.cips.org

-The intellectual property rights to the UK Services PMI® provided herein are owned by or licensed to IHS Markit.
+The intellectual property rights to the UK Manufacturing PMI® provided herein are owned by or licensed to IHS Markit.
 Any unauthorised use, including but not limited to copying, distributing, transmitting or otherwise of any data appearing is not permitted without IHS Markit’s prior consent.
 IHS Markit shall not have any liability, duty or obligation for or relating to the content or information (“data”) contained herein, any errors, inaccuracies, omissions or delays in the data, or for any actions taken in reliance thereon.
 In no event shall IHS Markit be liable for any special, incidental, or consequential damages, arising out of the use of the data.
 Purchasing Managers' Index® and PMI® are either registered trade marks of Markit Economics Limited or licensed to Markit Economics Limited.
 IHS Markit is a registered trademark of IHS Markit Ltd. and/or its affiliates.